Project2Group1/vet-set-go/README.md

 Ensure that you have Node.js installed, v16 is best.
 You can follow [this](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs) guide for installation instructions.

-Clone this respository to your local machine.
+Clone this repository to your local machine.

 ```bash
 git clone git@github.com:Project2Group1/vet-set-go.git